 - A. Primary Election.
 A Primary Election is designed to reduce the overall pool of Candidates for the Regular Election to a more manageable number for the Membership.
 The Primary Election is not designed to limit the number of Candidates for any one seat or position to a specific number.
-Primary Elections shall take place in advance of the Regular Election under the following circumstances: - For Tribal Ogema: If there are only two (2) verified Candidates they will proceed to the Regular Election.
+Primary Elections shall take place in advance of the Regular Election under the following circumstances: - 1.
+For Tribal Ogema: If there are only two (2) verified Candidates they will proceed to the Regular Election.
 If the Election Board verifies more than two Candidates for Ogema, then a primary shall be held to narrow the field, preferably to the top two vote receiving candidates. - 2.
-For all other offices: If the Election Board verifies more than three Candidates for any open seat, then a primary shall be held to narrow the field to the top three vote receiving candidates for any open seat. - 3.
-Nothing in sections 1 or 2 above mandate a specific number of Candidates may be placed on the Regular Election Ballot.
-In the event of a Primary Election tie, all tied Candidates that rank within the above described top vote receiving positions for any office shall proceed to the Regular Election. - B. Regular Elections.
-There shall be a Regular Election every two (2) years on the last Friday of April, unless otherwise scheduled by the Election Board. - C. Special Elections.
+For all other offices: If the Election Board verifies more than three Candidates for any open seat, then a primary shall be held to narrow the field to the top three vote receiving candidates for any open seat.

+- 3. Nothing in sections 1 or 2 above mandate a specific number of Candidates may be placed on the Regular Election Ballot.
+In the event of a Primary Election tie, all tied Candidates that rank within the above-described top vote receiving positions for any office shall proceed to the Regular Election, thus, the results of a Primary Election may require that more that the desired number of candidates appear on the Regular Election Ballot - B. Regular Elections.
+There shall be a Regular Election every two (2) years on the last Friday of April in each odd numbered year, unless otherwise scheduled by the Election Board. - C. Special Elections.
 Special Elections shall be called by the Election Board when required under the Constitution or by these Regulations to remove, recall, and fill vacancies of elected officials, to conduct Run-Off Elections, and to submit initiatives and referendums to the Tribal Membership.